InceptionCyberSecurity/DOSDet/README.md

 # DOSDet
  Quick DOS detection for Linux Server.
-Makes a snapshot so the Report will be indicative, and so aid your early Incident Response. <br/>
+Makes a snapshot so the Report will be indicative, and aid your early Incident Response. <br/>
  Use cron to run dosde.h regularly. <br/>

 # Mitigate a DOS attack